d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 Transformers have been pretrained as encoder-only (e.g., BERT), encoder-decoder (e.g., T5), and decoder-only (e.g., GPT series).
 Pretrained models may be adapted to perform different tasks with model update (e.g., fine tuning) or not (e.g., few shot).
 Scalability of transformers suggests that better performance benefits from larger models, more training data, and training compute.
 Since transformers were first designed and pretrained for text data, this section leans slightly towards natural language processing.
 Nonetheless, those models discussed above can be often found in more recent models across multiple modalities.
 For example, (i) Chinchilla :cite:`hoffmann2022training` was further extended to Flamingo :cite:`alayrac2022flamingo`, a visual language model for few-shot learning;
-(ii) GPT-2 :cite:`Radford.Wu.Child.ea.2019` and the vision transformer encoder text and images in CLIP (Contrastive Language-Image Pre-training) :cite:`radford2021learning`, whose image and text embeddings were later adopted in the DALL-E 2 text-to-image system :cite:`ramesh2022hierarchical`.
-Although there has no systematic studies on transformer scalability in multi-modal pretraining, a recent all-transformer text-to-image model, Parti :cite:`yu2022scaling`, shows such potential: a larger Parti model is more capable of high-fidelity image generation and content-rich text understanding (:numref:`fig_parti`).
+(ii) GPT-2 :cite:`Radford.Wu.Child.ea.2019` and the vision transformer encode text and images in CLIP (Contrastive Language-Image Pre-training) :cite:`radford2021learning`, whose image and text embeddings were later adopted in the DALL-E 2 text-to-image system :cite:`ramesh2022hierarchical`.
+Although there has no systematic studies on transformer scalability in multi-modal pretraining yet, a recent all-transformer text-to-image model, Parti :cite:`yu2022scaling`, shows such potential: a larger Parti model is more capable of high-fidelity image generation and content-rich text understanding (:numref:`fig_parti`).